knickels/Player-Stage-Manual/CONTROLLERS.md

 ## Types of drivers
 Player is compatable with C, C++ or Python drivers.

-There are also such things as ``stage controllers'' such as those distributed in the stage source code (under `examples/ctrl`), but in this manual we'll only describe player drivers.
-Earlier versions of simple.world had a line ` ctrl wander` that automatically started the simulated robot working with a stage controller.
-If you happen to encounter this simple.world file, just comment out that line to use the examples given here.
+There are also such things as "stage controllers" such as those distributed in the stage source code (under `examples/ctrl`), but in this manual we'll only describe player drivers.
+Earlier versions of simple.world had a line `ctrl wander` that automatically started the simulated robot working with a stage controller.
+If you happen to encounter this `simple.world` file, just comment out that line to use the examples given here.
 Player drivers can control a real or a simulated robot.